 3.)
 Time Travelers (PS Vita)

 I love science fiction and I love visual novels.
-999 and its follow up are two of my favorite games and surprisingly these two share the atmosphere of Time Travelers.
-Even if Level5 developed this one here, it always reminds me on these two VNs.
+999 and its follow-up are two of my favorite games and surprisingly these two share the atmosphere of Time Travelers.
+Even if Level 5 developed this one here, it always reminds me of these two VNs.
 Which sure is a big compliment on the quality of the game.
 While the vocabulary can be quite challenging (all these technical terms) it’s not that much of a problem because the game is much more a movie with choices to be made than a more classic visual novel.
-You’ll still get the gist of the story even if you don’t understand a lot of the dialog.
-The Furigana above all Kanji, as a small bonus, make this a very Japanese-learners friendly game.
+You’ll still get the gist of the story even if you don’t understand a lot of the dialogue.
+The Furigana above all Kanji, as a small bonus, make this a very Japanese-learners-friendly game.

 Level 5 is known for putting Furigana in all their games.
-Unfortunately they only released two for the Vita thus far.
-Time Travelers and Danball Senki W. Both are available for PSP as well so they made it easy for themselves and just ported the whole game without doing too many improvements for the Vita version.
-This doesn’t matter for Time Travelers but is highly annoying when you can’ control the camera in Danball Senki W. So if you think about buying the game – don’t.
+Unfortunately, they only released two for the Vita thus far.
+Time Travelers and Danball Senki W. Both are available for PSP as well so they made it easy for themselves and just ported the whole game without doing too many improvements to the Vita version.
+This doesn’t matter for Time Travelers but is highly annoying when you can’t control the camera in Danball Senki W. So if you think about buying the game – don’t.
 Played it, hated it, sold it.

 Buy the game: Time Travelers (PS Vita)